-Compared to the situation in many other European countries, public sector funding is unusually dominant in funding arts and heritage in the Nordic countries, especially in Sweden.
+Compared to the situation in many other European countries, public sector funding is unusually dominant in funding arts and culture in the Nordic countries, especially in Sweden.
 During the post-war decades, commercially produced culture was considered low quality by official cultural policy, and private donations were considered to threaten the independence of arts and culture.
-Since the 1990s, donations on sponsoring have been increasingly viewed as a complement to public financial support of cultural institutions.
-Expectations that sponsoring would become an important source of funding have proved wrong so far, and the issue has, in view of the marginality of current sponsoring, begun to cool down politically.
-Official cultural statistics does not calculate the size of voluntary contributions either in the form of voluntary work or in the form of donations.
+Since the 1990s, donations and sponsoring have been increasingly viewed as a complement to public financial support of cultural institutions.
+Expectations that sponsoring would become an important source of funding have proved wrong so far.
+While the possibility of increased private funding of arts and culture remains on the political agency, and the issue of sponsoring as a source of funding has, in view of the marginality of current sponsoring, cooled down politically in the last decade.
+Official cultural statistics do not calculate the size of voluntary contributions either in the form of voluntary work or in the form of donations.
 Since donations to cultural purposes are not tax deductible, and no statistics are collected, only very limited data exist on the size of donations.

 Comments are closed.